WhatYouThing/NoFrills/README.md

 - **Starred Mob Highlight**: Renders hitboxes for every starred mob, making clearing much easier.
 - **Mini Boss Highlight**: Renders hitboxes for mini bosses.
 - **Solve Terminals**: Turns (most) terminals into a fish brain point-and-click minigame.
+- **Solve Devices**: Helps you solve (most) devices on F7/M7.
 - **Melody Message**: Sends a message when you get the Melody terminal.
+- **Key Highlight**: Draws a box over Wither/Blood Keys to make them more visible.
+- **Spirit Bow Highlight**: Highlights the Spirit Bow in F4/M4.
+- **Wish Reminder**: Reminds you to wish when Maxor is enraged while playing as Healer in F7/M7.

 ### Kuudra